cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.12 Validating Applicant as a Domain Contact

-Confirming the Applicant's control over the FQDN by validating the Applicant is the Domain Contact.
-This method may only be used if the CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.
+Confirming the Applicant's control over the ADN by validating the Applicant is the Domain Contact for the ADN.
+This method may only be used if the ADN's Base Domain Name is equal to the ADN.
+This method may only be used if the CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the ADN.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+The Domain Contact for an ADN is: The registrant, technical contact, or administrative contact (or the equivalent under a ccTLD) as listed in the WHOIS record of the ADN or as obtained through direct contact with the Domain Name Registrar, or the holder of the email address in an SOA record for the ADN.

+This method allows wildcard issuance.

+This method allows pruning domain labels when choosing the ADN.

+This method does not allow CNAME lookups when choosing the ADN.

 Effective January 15, 2025:
 - When issuing Subscriber Certificates, the CA MUST NOT rely on Domain Contact information obtained using an HTTPS website, regardless of whether previously obtained information is within the allowed reuse period.
-- When obtaining Domain Contact information for a requested Domain Name the CA:
+- When obtaining Domain Contact information for a requested ADN the CA:
      - if using the WHOIS protocol (RFC 3912), MUST query IANA's WHOIS server and follow referrals to the appropriate WHOIS server.
      - if using the Registry Data Access Protocol (RFC 7482), MUST utilize IANA's bootstrap file to identify and query the correct RDAP server for the domain.
      - MUST NOT rely on cached 1) WHOIS server information that is more than 48 hours old, or 2) RDAP bootstrap data from IANA that is more than 48 hours old, to ensure that it relies upon up-to-date and accurate information.

 ##### 3.2.2.4.13 Email to DNS CAA Contact

-Confirming the Applicant's control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+Confirming the Applicant's control over the ADN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
 The Random Value MUST be sent to a DNS CAA Email Contact.
 The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 8659, Section 3.

-Each email MAY confirm control of multiple FQDNs, provided that each email address is a DNS CAA Email Contact for each Authorization Domain Name being validated.
-The same email MAY be sent to multiple recipients as long as all recipients are DNS CAA Email Contacts for each Authorization Domain Name being validated.
+The same email MAY be sent to multiple recipients as long as all recipients are DNS CAA Email Contacts for the Authorization Domain Name being validated.

 The Random Value SHALL be unique in each email.
 The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient(s) SHALL remain unchanged.
 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same selected contact address used for domain validation as the Primary Network Perspective.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+This method allows wildcard issuance.

+This method allows pruning domain labels when choosing the ADN.

+This method allows CNAME lookups when choosing the ADN.

 ##### 3.2.2.4.14 Email to DNS TXT Contact

-Confirming the Applicant's control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
-The Random Value MUST be sent to a DNS TXT Record Email Contact for the Authorization Domain Name selected to validate the FQDN.
+Confirming the Applicant's control over the ADN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+The Random Value MUST be sent to a DNS TXT Record Email Contact for the Authorization Domain Name.

-Each email MAY confirm control of multiple FQDNs, provided that each email address is DNS TXT Record Email Contact for each Authorization Domain Name being validated.
-The same email MAY be sent to multiple recipients as long as all recipients are DNS TXT Record Email Contacts for each Authorization Domain Name being validated.
+The same email MAY be sent to multiple recipients as long as all recipients are DNS TXT Record Email Contacts for the Authorization Domain Name being validated.

 The Random Value SHALL be unique in each email.
 The email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient(s) SHALL remain unchanged.
 The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
 The CPS MAY specify a shorter validity period for Random Values.

 CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same selected contact address used for domain validation as the Primary Network Perspective.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.
+This method allows wildcard issuance.

+This method allows pruning domain labels when choosing the ADN.

+This method allows CNAME lookups when choosing the ADN.

 ##### 3.2.2.4.15 Phone Contact with Domain Contact

-Confirm the Applicant's control over the FQDN by calling the Domain Contact’s phone number and obtain a confirming response to validate the ADN.
-Each phone call MAY confirm control of multiple ADNs provided that the same Domain Contact phone number is listed for each ADN being verified and they provide a confirming response for each ADN.

-In the event that someone other than a Domain Contact is reached, the CA MAY request to be transferred to the Domain Contact.

-In the event of reaching voicemail, the CA may leave the Random Value and the ADN(s) being validated.
-The Random Value MUST be returned to the CA to approve the request.

-The Random Value SHALL remain valid for use in a confirming response for no more than 30 days from its creation.
-The CPS MAY specify a shorter validity period for Random Values.

-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
-This method is suitable for validating Wildcard Domain Names.

-Effective January 15, 2025:
-- When issuing Subscriber Certificates, the CA MUST NOT rely on Domain Contact information obtained using an HTTPS website, regardless of whether previously obtained information is within the allowed reuse period.
-- When obtaining Domain Contact information for a requested Domain Name the CA:
-     - if using the WHOIS protocol (RFC 3912), MUST query IANA's WHOIS server and follow referrals to the appropriate WHOIS server.
-     - if using the Registry Data Access Protocol (RFC 7482), MUST utilize IANA's bootstrap file to identify and query the correct RDAP server for the domain.
-     - MUST NOT rely on cached 1) WHOIS server information that is more than 48 hours old, or 2) RDAP bootstrap data from IANA that is more than 48 hours old, to ensure that it relies upon up-to-date and accurate information.

-Effective July 15, 2025:
-- The CA MUST NOT rely on this method.
-- Prior validations using this method and validation data gathered according to this method MUST NOT be used to issue Subscriber Certificates.
+This method has been retired and MUST NOT be used.
+Prior validations using this method and validation data gathered according to this method SHALL NOT be used to issue certificates.

 ##### 3.2.2.4.16 Phone Contact with DNS TXT Record Phone Contact

-Confirm the Applicant's control over the FQDN by calling the DNS TXT Record Phone Contact’s phone number and obtain a confirming response to validate the ADN.
-Each phone call MAY confirm control of multiple ADNs provided that the same DNS TXT Record Phone Contact phone number is listed for each ADN being verified and they provide a confirming response for each ADN.
+Confirm the Applicant's control over the ADN by calling the DNS TXT Record Phone Contact’s phone number and obtain a confirming response.
+Each phone call MAY confirm control of multiple ADNs provided that the same DNS TXT Record Phone Contact phone number is listed for each ADN being verified and the recipient of the phone call provides a confirming response for each ADN.

 The CA MUST NOT knowingly be transferred or request to be transferred as this phone number has been specifically listed for the purposes of Domain Validation.